Local housing allowance

 - have an illness that stops them managing on a day-to-day basis

-- cannot read English
+- can't read English

-- cannot speak English
+- can't speak English

 - are addicted to drugs, alcohol or gambling